 - you have previously failed to pay fees due under another street trading licence or have failed to use a previous street trading licence

-Under certain circumstances if certain grounds for refusal exist the council may still award a licence but for fewer days than require, or to allow trade in certain items.
+Under certain circumstances if certain grounds for refusal exist we may still award a licence but for fewer days than required, or to allow trade in certain items.

 Will tacit consent apply

-Please contact Cheshire West and Chester Council in the first instance.
-If you wish to appeal a decision of the council you may appeal to the local Magistrates' court within 21 days of the date you were notified of the decision.
+Please contact us in the first instance.
+If you wish to appeal our decision you may appeal to the local Magistrates' court within 21 days of the date you were notified of the decision.
 You may appeal the decision of a Magistrates' Court to the local Crown Court.

 Licence holder redress

-Please contact Cheshire West and Chester Council in the first instance.
-If you wish to appeal a decision of the council you may appeal to the local Magistrates' Court within 21 days of the date you were notified of the decision.
+Please contact us in the first instance.
+If you wish to appeal our decision you may appeal to the local Magistrates' Court within 21 days of the date you were notified of the decision.
 You may appeal the decision of a Magistrates' Court to the local Crown Court.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form of a letter (with proof of delivery).
-If that has not worked, further information about making a complaint can be found on the Information for Consumers page of this website.
+If that has not worked, further information about making a complaint can be found on the Information for Consumers page.